-During the six months ended June 30, 2015, the Company issued 7,002,774 warrants to purchase common stock related to the units sold in the IPO and concurrent private placement and issued on exercise of compensation options.
+During the nine months ended September 30, 2015, the Company issued warrants to purchase an aggregate of 7,002,774 shares of common stock in conjunction with the issuance of units sold in the IPO and concurrent private placement, and upon the exercise of agent's compensation options.
 The warrants are exercisable through January 6, 2017 at a price of \$2.00 per share.
 The warrants are subject to the Company's right to accelerate the expiration time of the warrants if at any time the volume-weighted average trading price of its common stock is equal to or exceeds \$3.00 per share for twenty (20) consecutive trading days.

-As of June 30, 2015, the Company has warrants outstanding and exercisable to purchase 7,936,391 shares of common stock.
-Such warrants have a weighted average exercise price of \$1.80, a weighted average remaining contractual life of 2.3 years and an aggregate intrinsic value of \$721,145.
+As of September 30, 2015, the Company has warrants outstanding and exercisable to purchase a total of 7,936,391 shares of common stock.
+Such warrants have a weighted average exercise price of \$1.80, a weighted average remaining contractual life of 2.05 years and an aggregate intrinsic value of \$814,507.